ginstrom/paladin-novel/manuscript/chapter-06.md

 Dax's feet received Sim's gentle attention while Aerin and Lira prepared their meal.
 For the first time in days, no one glanced nervously at the horizon.
 The ancient walls seemed to offer more than physical shelter—they promised peace.

 As the last light faded from the sky, Gond stood and stretched.
-His ankle still ached, but the pain was manageable now.
+His ankle still twinged, but it was barely noticeable.
 Around him, his people—when had he started thinking of them that way?—settled into the rhythm of evening camp.

 "I'm going to scout the perimeter," he announced.
 "Make sure we're alone up here."